Why a Customer Loyalty Program Drives More Sales

 3. Identify customer actions to reward

-Once you’ve set your goals and gotten customer insights, it’s time to flesh out your customer loyalty program.
+Once you’ve set your goals and gathered customer insights, it’s time to develop your customer loyalty program.

 Start by identifying some customer actions that you’ll want to reward in your program.
 This is where your feedback and interviews from customers can come in.
 How do loyal customers already interact with your brand?